 The college has only 1,560 parking spaces for more than 2,080 registered faculty and staff vehicles.
 Therefore, the college does not guarantee that there will be a space available in the parking system for every vehicle registered and strongly discourages students from bringing their motor vehicles to Northampton.
 First-year students may not bring a vehicle to campus.
 First-year students found in violation of this policy will be referred to the College Conduct Board.

 - The main student parking areas are limited to 277 decals; peripheral parking areas are limited to 50 decals.
 (Total number of student decals is 329.)
-Campus Police will announce when the sale of decals will commence.
+Campus Safety will announce when the sale of decals will commence.
 Decals will be offered first to seniors, then juniors, and a waiting list will be established for sophomores.
 Decals for the main student parking areas cost $150 and $25 for peripheral parking.
 Student vehicles must be parked in student parking (green lined) spaces at all times.

 - Commuter (Day) students with registered vehicles may purchase a decal for $25 and park on the top level in the Parking Garage.
 Commuter student parking is available on a first-come, first-serve basis.
 Vehicles with commuter student decals may also park occasionally overnight and on weekends in the Parking Garage top level except during snow emergencies.
 Commuters may park on the top level in the Smith Parking Garage during the day when a snow parking ban is sent out.
 If a space cannot be found on the top level of the Parking Garage during the snow ban, parking will be allowed in white lined spaces on campus during class attendance.